 However, the link between the two self-efficacy and procrastination can also lead to a virtuous cycle instead, where high self-efficacy reduces procrastination, which can increase self-efficacy and therefore reduce future procrastination, and so on.
 This ties in to the description of self-efficacy as “the power of believing you can”.

-Nevertheless, overly high self-efficacy can also lead to procrastination, for example when it causes people to have such an exaggerated sense of their abilities, that they become overly optimistic about their ability to work on tasks, and consequently postpone them unnecessarily, thinking that they’ll be able to get things done in less time than they actually need.
+Nevertheless, overly high self-efficacy can also lead to procrastination, for example when it causes people to have such an overconfident sense of their abilities, that they become overly optimistic about their ability to work on tasks, and consequently postpone them unnecessarily, thinking that they’ll be able to get things done in less time than they actually need.

 Finally, certain factors can influence the relationship between self-efficacy and procrastination, such as the type of motivation that people have for pursuing a certain goal.
 Furthermore, concepts that are associated with self-efficacy, such as hope, can also help when it comes to dealing with procrastination, by doing things such as increasing a person’s motivation to work and reducing their fear of failure.